School Inclusion Support

 • Individualized in-class support that fits your child’s needs and the school’s routines.

-• Academic access: task breakdowns, visual schedules, prompting plans, and work systems that build independence.
+• Academic access: Includes detailed task breakdowns, visual schedules, tailored prompting plans, and learning systems and strategies that build independence.

-• Social connection: joining groups, conversation, play, and problem-solving with peers.
+• Social connection: Joining groups, conversation skills, play skills, and problem-solving strategies with peers.

-• Confidence and independence through clear expectations, success experiences, and gradual fading of adult help.
+• Confidence and Independence gained through clear expectations, successful experiences, and gradual fading of adult help.

 THE TACT APPROACH